Elevator Pit Waterproofing

-Standard industry practice in elevator pit waterproofing involves applying several coats of reinforced epoxy sealant around the entire pit – and subsequently offering no warranty.
-In standard foundation waterproofing, the same epoxy is used for minor moisture and humidity control on walls that are sweating.
+Standard industry practice in elevator pit waterproofing involves applying several coats of reinforced epoxy sealant around the entire pit and, subsequently, offering no warranty.
+The same epoxy is used for minor moisture and for humidity control on walls that are sweating, in standard foundation waterproofing.

 Great Lakes Waterproofing uses a higher standard than what is typically found in the industry.
 We identify all of the areas of water intrusion and tailor our response to address each concern.
 In doing so, Great Lakes Waterproofing is recognized by leading elevator manufacturers and by state inspectors as a leader in achieving solutions for elevator pit waterproofing concerns.

 Here is an example of an elevator pit waterproofing solution that was developed by a Great Lakes Waterproofing sales engineer.

 The basic construction of a pedestrian elevator includes a pit that is 10-20 feet below the last floor for placement of counterweights, wiring, and a giant hydraulic safety stand.
 In this particular example, the building had a three-stall elevator pit located next to a large, limestone-filled hill situated about 200 feet from a river.
 The poured concrete walls were in good to excellent condition.
 A pre-existing cove drain tile system was in place only along one wall that led to a sump pump.
 It eventually became apparent that water seepage was occurring through bolt holes in the floor that were part of the elevator track.
 Additionally, water seepage started to occur at the wall/floor seam (cove) along other previously untreated areas, including a pencil-width sized continuous stream.